Frederick Conway (artist)

-Frederick Conway (1900–1973) was an American painter and muralist.
+Frederick Eldridge Conway (1900–1973) was an American painter and muralist.

 Early life and education

 Conway was born in St. Louis in 1900.
 Conway studied at the St. Louis School of Fine Arts (now called the Sam Fox School of Design & Visual Arts), and then moved to Paris to study at the Académie Julian, and at the Academies Moderne and La Grande Chaumiere.

 Art career

 Conway was part a community of 20th Century St. Louis artists that included Ed Boccia, Fred Green Carpenter, Rudolph Edward Torrini, Herb Cummings, Werner Drewes, Gustav Goetsch, Bill Fett, Phil Sultz, Jan Sultz, and Bob Cassilly.

 Conway taught at the art school of Washington University in St. Louis from 1929 to 1970.
 Conway was one of the teachers of Billy Morrow Jackson, and was "a close friend and early supporter of German Expressionist painter Max Beckmann".
 In the 1930s Conway taught at the Ste.
 Genevieve Art Colony in Ste.
 Genevieve, Missouri.